 If those side-effects above are possible, why would anyone purposefully want to increase the DHT hormone?;

-- DHT is necessary for the growth of body hair, linear beard growth, and for facial hair thickness
+- DHT is necessary for the growth of body hair, growing beard faster, and for facial hair thickness

 - Unlike testosterone, DHT cannot be converted into estrogen by the aromatase enzyme